| Let me start out by saying that I am

 case you have rust at the bottom of the windshield and rear window as well as rust under

 the vinyl top, you will need to take it all off.
+Now that you have your chrome off, what

 to do to the paint to get it ready.
+For all of you who have waiting for

 part 2 I apologize but I do the articles as I actually